Dates: 03 June - 05 June 2019

 Venue: Addis Ababa University, Addis Ababa

-The school will also involve end-to-end tutorial sessions from professionals walking the participants through a real data analytics problem from data acquisition to data presentation.
-To benefit from this course participants must have some background in programming particularly programming with Python and machine learning.
-The registration process will include submission of worked examples in Jupyter notebooks for a data science challenge.
+The school also featured end-to-end tutorial sessions led by professionals who guided participants through real-world data analytics problems — from data acquisition to data presentation.
+To benefit from the course, participants were required to have prior knowledge of programming, particularly in Python and machine learning.
+The registration process included the submission of worked examples in Jupyter notebooks as part of a data science challenge.

 School programme outline: